chamilo/docs/teacher-guide/course_administration.md

 ![](../.gitbook/assets/images27%20%283%29.png)

-_Illustration 25: Authoring tools in big activity view type_
+_Illustration: Authoring tools in big activity view type_

 > **Note** : The course interface can be presented in different ways depending on what the administrator's chooses.
 He might, for example, enable a view that was popular in previous versions of Chamilo, as in this illustration.
 This view is called the 2-columns activity view.